 Summary of Post:

-The Youth Support Worker (Senior) will lead on the delivery of certain youth work sessions that are part of a programme of youth work activities that recognise young people’s needs and that encourage young people’s personal and social development
+The Youth Support Worker (Senior) will lead on the delivery of certain youth work sessions that are part of a programme of youth work activities that recognise young people’s needs and that encourage young people’s personal and social development.

 Our youth work delivery strands include outreach, detached and building based youth work sessions, as well as short term projects, events, one to one and small group work.
 The sessions take place in both structured and unstructured settings.